Case Transfer Criteria and Procedures

 • SOC 162 must be signed on or after their 18th birthday.

-• SOC 161 must be in submitted to Eligibility Worker and processed.
+• SOC 161 must be submitted to Eligibility Worker and processed.

-• Completed and approved STRTP documents, including a QI assessment and IPC screening, if applicable
+• Completed and approved STRTP documents, including a Qualified Individual (QI) assessment and Interagency Placement Committee (IPC) screening, if applicable

 • For children/NMDs whose whereabouts are unknown: